KillerCodeMonkey/ionic-starter-eventmaps/README.md

 To use this, either create a new ionic project using the ionic node.js utility, or copy and paste this into an existing Cordova project.

+It is a clean project without external dependencies!

 ## Content

 - Handling possible backend-requests in services